Hungry Happenings

 • Add sugar and mix until well blended.

-• Add the eggs one at a time and mix until creamy, scraping down bowl as needed.
+• Add the eggs one at a time and mix until creamy, scraping down the bowl as needed.

-• Add sour cream, orange juice, carrot juice and orange zest and mix just until combined.
+• Add sour cream, orange juice, carrot juice, and orange zest and mix just until combined.

 Whats a party without cheesecake?!
 Get festive this Easter and make these Naturally Colored Orange Cheesecake Carrots!
 Watch out, the Easter bunny may be stealing all of this delicious dessert!